gvwilson/sensibleadventures/litany.md

 "Because they are afraid,"
 said the nurse who had been tending Robbie.
 She raised her hand,
-gulping words that were clearly never meant to be uttered by a merely human voice as she raised a five-pointed stone star.
+gulping words that were clearly never meant to come out of a human mouth as she raised a five-pointed stone star.
 With no more drama than that,
 Doctor Biczo,